crocotelementry/F1_GO/README.md

   * Some version of go so you know, stuff actually works
   * Gorrila Web Toolkit Websocket
   * Gorilla Web Toolkit Mux
-  * Redigo, a Go client for the Redis database.
+  * Redigo, a Go client for the Redis database. *Make sure this is up and running before starting F1_GO*
   * Go-MySQL-Driver, A MySQL-Driver for Go's database/sql package

 ---------------------------------------